Rockafellian Relaxation and Stochastic Optimization under Perturbations: Challenges and Examples

 \section{Challenges and Examples}

 Numerous applications involve expectation functions of the form

-where $g:\reals^m\times \reals^n \to \Reals = [-\infty,\infty]$ describes a quantity of interest depending on an $n$-dimensional decision vector $x$ and an $m$-dimensional random vector $\bfxi$ with probability distribution $P$.
+describes a quantity of interest depending on a decision vector $x$ and a random vector $\bfxi$ with probability distribution $P$.
 (We express random quantities using boldface letters and return to a regular font for their realizations.)
 As long as $g(\cdot,x)$ is measurable for all $x$, the expectation function is well defined but possible not finite \cite[Section 3.B]{primer} under the usual conventions of extended real-valued arithmetic which we assume throughout\footnote{Most significantly, $0\cdot\infty = 0$ and $\infty - \infty=\infty$; see \cite[Section 1.D]{primer}.}.

-In practice, the actual probability distribution $P$ of $\bfxi$ is rarely known and we are only in possession of an approximating probability distribution obtained through modeling assumptions and data analysis.
+In practice, the actual probability distribution $P$ of $\bfxi$ is rarely known and we are only in possession of an approximating probability distribution obtained through modeling and data analysis, a process that might be affected by adversarial interference.
 It is therefore critical to examine the effect of replacing $P$ by an alternative on the solutions of the corresponding optimization problems.
 With this goal in mind, we consider a sequence of probability distributions $\{P^\nu, \nu\in \nats\}$, where $\nats = \{1, 2, 3, \dots\}$, tending to $P$ in some sense as $\nu \to \infty$.
-The sequence of distributions may not be the outcome of a specific estimation procedure and could be rather conceptual as part of a sensitivity analysis or outlier analysis; the study of influence functions in statistical learning \cite{koh2017understanding,basu2020influence} furnishes examples.
+The sequence of distributions may not be the outcome of a specific estimation procedure and could be rather conceptual as part of a sensitivity analysis or outlier analysis; the study of influence functions in statistical learning \cite{koh2017understanding} furnishes examples.
 In particular, $P^\nu$ may {\em not} be an empirical distribution using $\nu$ sample points, although this is a possibility within our framework.
 Regardless of the setting, one would hope that $P^\nu$ tending to $P$ ensures that optimization problems involving $P^\nu$ indeed produce arbitrarily accurate solutions of the actual problem defined by $P$.
 It is well known that caution is advised before jumping to such a conclusion.